SpeedyWeather/SpeedyWeather.jl/docs/src/speedytransforms.md

 with a 12-ring octahedral Gaussian grid, instead of the 8 rings as above.
 So going from `dealiasing=2` (default) to `dealiasing=3` increased our resolution on the grid while the spectral resolution remains the same.
-The `SpectralTransform` also has options for the recomputation or precomputation of the Legendre polynomials, fore more information see [(P)recompute Legendre polynomials](@ref).
+The `SpectralTransform` also has options for the recomputation or pre-computation of the Legendre polynomials, fore more information see [(P)recompute Legendre polynomials](@ref).

 Passing on `S` the `SpectralTransform` now allows us to transform directly on the grid